dhis2/training-docs/content/tracker_use/tg_event_reports.md

 ![table5_line_cbs](resources/images/event_reports/table5_line_cbs.png)

-When we make this update, the number of records shown changes.
-This occurs because enrollment type reports only use the most recent event within a program stage for their output.
+When we make this update, the number of records shown changes. ***This occurs because enrollment type reports only use the most recent event within a program stage for their output***.
 When generating line list type data for repeated events they are potentially not as useful as there is a chance that you may miss some of the events when creating your list.

 > In summary, when running an event report with repeatable data using "enrollment" as the output type, you will only see the most recent event data.